 Introduction

-Initial data in the fields of chemometrics [1, 2] and signal decoding [3, 4] are high-dimensional and extremely redundant.
-The model which are built on such data are unstable.
-In addition, the redundant data description requires excess computations which lead to real-time delay.
-To overcome this problem dimensionality reduction [5, 6] and feature selection [7, 8] methods are used for high-dimensional data modelling.
+The initial data in the fields of chemometrics [1, 2] and signal decoding [3, 4] are high-dimensional and extremely redundant.
+The models that are built on such data are unstable.
+In addition, the redundant data description requires excessive computations, which lead to extended analysis times.
+To overcome this problem, dimensionality reduction [5, 6] and feature selection [7, 8] methods are used for high-dimensional data modeling.

-Partial least squares (PLS) is widely used algorithm for dimensionality reduction [9-12].
-PLS finds the optimal combinations of the initial features and uses these combinations as the model features.
-The algorithm projects the features and the targets onto the joint latent space and maximizes the covariances between projected vectors.
-It allows to save information about initial input and target matrices and find their relations.
-The dimensionality of latent space is much less than the size of initial data description.
-It leads to a stable linear model built on the small number of features.
-The overview of advances in PLS regression is given in [13, 14].
-For this model we obtain the linear model with small latent dimension.
-However, the final model uses the whole range of the initial features and it does not allow to remove useless features.
+The partial least squares (PLS) is a widely used algorithm for dimensionality reduction [9-12].
+The PLS finds the optimal combinations of the initial features and uses these combinations as the model features.
+The algorithm projects the features and the targets onto the joint latent space and maximizes the covariances between the projected vectors.
+It allows researchers to save the information about the initial input and target matrices and find their relations.
+The dimensionality of the latent space is much less than the size of the initial data description.
+It leads to a stable linear model built on a small number of features.
+An overview of the advances in the PLS regression is given in [13, 14].
+For this model, we obtain the linear model with a small latent dimension.
+However, the final model uses the whole range of the initial features, and it does not allow for the removal of useless features.

-Feature selection is a special case of dimensionality reduction when the latent representation is a subset of initial data description.
-Here the model are built on the subset of the features.
-One of the approach to feature selection is to maximize feature relevances and minimize pairwise feature redundancy.
+Feature selection is a special case of dimensionality reduction when the latent representation is a subset of the initial data description.
+Here, the models are built on the subsets of the features.
+One of the approaches to feature selection is to maximize the feature relevances and minimize the pairwise feature redundancy.
 This approach was recently proposed and investigated in [15, 16].
 Quadratic programming feature selection (QPFS) [17] uses this approach to construct the optimization problem.
-It was shown in [18] that QPFS algorithm outperforms many existing feature selection methods for the univariate regression problem.
+It was shown in [18] that the QPFS algorithm outperforms many existing feature selection methods for the univariate regression problem.
 The QPFS algorithm introduces two functions: Sim and Rel.
-Sim estimates the redundancy between features, Rel contains relevances between each feature and the target vector.
-QPFS minimizes the function Sim and maximizes the function Rel simultaneously.
-The algorithm solves the following optimization problem
+Sim estimates the redundancy between features, and Rel contains the relevances between each feature and the target vector.
+QPFS minimizes the Sim function and maximizes the Rel function simultaneously.
+The algorithm solves the following optimization problem:

 (1-α)⋅zTQz⏟Sim(X)-α⋅bTz⏟Rel(X,ν)→minz≥0n1nTz=1.
 (1)

-Here columns of the matrix X are the features, and ν is the target vector.
+Here, the columns of matrix X are the features, and ν is the target vector.
 The matrix Q∈Rn×n entries measure the pairwise similarities between features.
 The vector b∈Rn expresses the similarities between each feature and the target vector.
 The normalized vector z shows the importance of each feature.
-The function (1) penalizes the dependent features by the function Sim and encourages features relevant to the target by the function Rel.
-The parameter α controls the trade-off between Sim and the Rel.
-To measure similarity the authors of [17] use the absolute value of sample correlation coefficient between pairs of features for the function Sim, and between the features and the target vector for the function Rel.
+Function (1) penalizes the dependent features using the Sim function and promotes the features that are relevant to the target using the Rel function.
+The parameter α controls the trade-off between Sim and Rel.
+To measure the similarity, the authors of [17] use the absolute value of the sample correlation coefficient between pairs of features for the Sim function, and between the features and the target vector for the Rel function.